Keeper-Security/Commander/keepercommander/plugins/sshkey/README.md

 }
 ```

-In this example, we are telling Commander to first download and decrypt records, then generate a ssh keys.
-The custom fields in the record give the plugin the information it needs to rotate the ssh key appropriately.
-As you can see, each unique record in the Keeper system is represented by a unique record UID.
-Use the "l" or "s" command in Commander's interactive mode to display the record UIDs in your account.
+In this example, we are telling Commander to first download and decrypt records, then generate SSH keys.
+The custom fields in the record give the plugin the information it needs to rotate the SSH key appropriately.
+Each unique record in the Keeper system is represented by a unique record UID.
+Use the "l" or "s" command in Commander's interactive mode ('keeper shell') to display the record UIDs in your account.